Left Demazure-Lusztig operators on equivariant (quantum) cohomology and K theory: Introduction

 Throughout the paper we tried to be as self contained as possible, and recall the basic facts needed about both left and right divided difference, Demazure, and Demazure-Lusztig operators.
 The survey of these formulae and properties of both the left and right operators may be of independent interest.

 We took the opportunity to show that the `classical' constructions of left divided difference and Demazure operators extend to the equivariant quantum cohomology ring $\QH^*_T(G/P)$ and the equivariant quantum K ring $\QK_T(G/P)$; see Propositions \ref{prop:quantumdelta} and \ref{prop:QKDem} below.
 This is clear if one regards both these rings as modules over the appropriate rings of (equivariant, quantum) parameters.
 The essential feature is that the left Weyl group multiplication induces automorphisms of the quantum rings, implying that the quantum extension satisfies a Leibniz rule involving the quantum product.
 We expect that this will be useful in finding `quantum' Schur and Schubert polynomials, representing Schubert classes in each ring.
 See examples \ref{ex:qhgr24} and \ref{ex:QKGr} below.
-Similar constructions, but from an algebraic point of view, were given by Kirillov and Maeno \cite{kirillov.maeno:quantum-schubert} and Lenart and Maeno \cite{lenart.maeno:quantum}.
+Similar constructions, but from an algebraic point of view, were given by Ciocan-Fontanine \cite[App.
+J]{fulton.pragacz}, Kirillov and Maeno \cite{kirillov.maeno:quantum-schubert} and Lenart and Maeno \cite{lenart.maeno:quantum}.

-{We mention that although we focus on the partial flag varieties $G/P$ in this note, the left Demazure operators $\delta_i$ and the left Demazure-Lusztig operators $\calT_i^L$ are well defined for the $T$-equivariant cohomology/K-theory of any complex variety with a $G$-action; see Appendix \ref{appendix} and also \cite{harada.landweber.sjamaar:divided}.}
+{We mention that although we focus on the partial flag varieties $G/P$ in this note, the left Demazure operators $\delta_i$ and the left Demazure-Lusztig operators $\calT_i^L$ are well defined for the $T$-equivariant cohomology/K-theory of any complex variety with a $G$-action; in cohomology, this already appeared in Peterson's notes \cite{peterson}, see also \cite{harada.landweber.sjamaar:divided}.
+More details are given in the Appendix \ref{appendix}.

 {\em Acknowledgements.} LM would like to thank A. Knutson for a conversation which sparked the definition of the quantum operators, and to T. Ikeda for useful comments and related collaborations.
 LM and CS would like to thank P. Aluffi, and J. Sch{\"u}rmann for related collaborations, and C. Zhong for useful comments.
+We thank the anonymous referees for useful suggestions and especially for precise pointers on how to expand the exposition on the symmetry between left and right actions and operators.